angrybacon/doomsday-wiki/markdown/articles/2020/10/05/gangsta-trippin.md

 use it to draw 3 cards to try and hit some business spells.
-Often you can be able to find Doomsday and the mana to cast it, or spells to protect it, and resolve a win in the same turn, thus avoiding the discard clause, or creating a pass the turn pile whereby discarding your hand becomes a non-issue.
+Often you can be able to find Doomsday and the mana to cast it, or spells to protect it, and resolve a win in the same turn, thus avoiding the discard clause, or creating a pass-the-turn pile whereby discarding your hand becomes a non-issue.

 ## Example Scenarios